-In September, Cast hosted а free outdoor performance fire breathing. with music and a giant winged ship as the outdoor spectacular Akra returned for third with year, worldwide performers taking in this part spectacular event which anyone everyone) could access.
+In September, Cast hosted а free outdoor performance with fire breathing. music and a giant winged ship as the outdoor spectacular Akra returned for third with year, worldwide performers taking in this part spectacular event which anyone everyone) could access.

-$\mathbf{O}$
+\mathbf{O}